stathisar/Medicane-Ianos/README.md

 sgarapostathis@alittlemap-research.gr

 December 11: Note: Figure 19 has daily time intervals, that start counting from 0.
-So in case someone wants to adjust it to dates, then he should just add 1 to find the exace date.
+So in case someone wants to find the actual date, then he should just add 1 to find the exact date.
 The spreadsheet and the script are available in the plots folder.